reframejs/reframe/docs/overview.template.md

 <br/>

 Reframe supports a wide range of stacks.
-This means that if you don't know at first what stack is right for you, that's ok:
+If you don't know what stack is right for you, that's ok:
 You can choose a stack with your best guess at first, and later change the stack as it becomes clear what you need.
 (Reframe is designed so that you can easily change the stack.)